Tennis-Venus follows Serena out of Wimbledon | Sports-Games

 Venus, aged 41 and playing in her 90th Grand Slam tournament, pushed Tunisian 21st seed Ons Jabeur hard in the opening set but eventually succumbed to a 7-5 6-0 defeat.
 It is the first time at least one of the American sisters has failed to reach the third round at Wimbledon since Serena made her debut at the tournament in 1998.

-It is the first time at least one of the American sisters has failed to reach the third round at Wimbledon since Serena made her debut at the tournament in 1998.
-Seven-time Wimbledon champion Serena was forced to quit against Aliaksandra Sasnovich after slipping in the first set and injuring her leg, ending another attempt to claim a record-equalling 24th Grand Slam title.
+Seven-time Wimbledon champion Serena was forced to quit against Aliaksandra Sasnovich on Centre Court after slipping in the first set and injuring her leg, ending another attempt to claim a record-equalling 24th Grand Slam title.
+Venus said it had been hard to watch her younger sibling's tearful exit the previous day.

+"Absolutely couldn't watch.
+It was too much.
+I just couldn't watch it.
+I know exactly what that feels like when all your faculties are taken away, things you work hard for and earn, and suddenly life happens," she said.
+Asked how Serena was, she said: "I think she's doing the best you can when you get hurt.
+It's awful.
+It sucks."

 Venus still has interest in the tournament as she will be playing the mixed doubles with Nick Kyrgios.